Feastio

 Pork 2 Ways

 Main dishes include the signature "Cerdo 2 Veces," which means pork cooked in two ways.
 Tamarind-glazed pork belly and tenderloin are presented with local vegetables.
-This is my all-time favorite dish at Carmen and possibly the best pork I've ever eaten; I order it frequently.
+It's my all-time favorite dish at Carmen and possibly the best pork I've ever eaten; I order it frequently.

 Other notable plates include line-caught Pacific fish, slow-smoked pork ribs, ravioli with red wine-braised short rib, and a burger with foie gras mousse.
 I want them all.